 After three long years in D.C. (and one baby on the way), Brett and Jessica made the decision to trek back home.
 In 2004, they ventured 1,339 grueling miles in three days with two-month-old Rebekah screaming the entire distance.

 Brett immediately re-inserted himself into all things political.
 He ran his father’s campaign for Oklahoma House of Representatives.
 Following the historic Republican takeover of the State House, Brett accepted a political appointment to the House staff in early 2005.
 He went on to consult in the charter of multiple conservative political action committees.
 And in 2007, Brett served as National Grassroots Director for Duncan Hunter for President.
 Since that time he has consulted with multiple non-profits, charities, and public interest organizations.

 In 2008, Brett consulted with the U.S. State Department, in coordination with his father, then U.S. Diplomat to Iraq, in bringing a delegation of Iraqi leaders to the U.S. for a tour of several states and capitals.
 He maintains extensive ties with DOS officials around the world.

-Brett now serves on the boards of numerous committees, organizations, non-profits, as the Chief Evangelist for Veritas Strategies, a digital media consulting firm, is the Executive Director for the Catholic Conference of Oklahoma, and is the founding member of the Oklahoma chapter of Conservatives Concerned About the Death Penalty, and is co-founder of the Faithful Citizenship Institute.
+Brett now serves on the boards of numerous committees, organizations, non-profits, as the Chief Evangelist for Veritas Strategies, a digital media consulting firm, is the Executive Director for the Catholic Conference of Oklahoma, the founding member of the Oklahoma Conservatives Concerned About the Death Penalty, and is co-founder of the Faithful Citizenship Institute.
 He is the author of the short novel entitled The Dream and is currently authoring a memorial biography after the tragic death of his father during the ‘Surge’ campaign for Iraqi freedom in 2008.
 He and his family converted to the Roman Catholic Church in 2011, are members of St. Monica Catholic Church, and are active in the Edmond and greater-OKC community.